 WELL data set.
 For each hour of verified training

-data, 2 tokens will be generated.
+data, 2 claim tokens will be generated.
 One goes to the

-parallel with miners will be used to fund work on
+parallel with contributors will be used to fund work on

 increasing the value of TRACE data through the